In This Article

 If 200 or 400 is received, the function stops.
 Additionally, if a connection error occurs, it'll simply do nothing, bypassing regular Python requests error handling.

-Finally, you can always set a custom Python requests.get timeout function by adding an argument (timeout = N) if timing out is causing an issue.
+Finally, you can always set a custom Python requests.get timeout function by adding an argument (timeout = N) if timing is causing an issue.

 Retry Failed Requests With HTTPAdapter